AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ## Account profiles overview {#account-profiles-overview}

-Select **[!UICONTROL Profiles]** under [!UICONTROL Accounts] in the left-navigation to view the overview of account profiles..
+Select **[!UICONTROL Profiles]** under [!UICONTROL Accounts] in the left-navigation to view the overview of account profiles.
 Under the [!UICONTROL Overview] tab, the dashboard shows a graphic or chart displaying widgets in a single entry point.

 ![Overview tab displaying widgets](images/b2b-account-profile-overview.png)